AdrianMrn/Research-PoC-Ethical-Hacking/README.md

 Issues during installation:
 - At one point, the NIC is reset, changing the IP address, default gateway etc. The problem is, I was using the wifi NIC to both connect to the internet and host the hotspot.
 This is obviously not possible, so I had to connect the Pi3 to the internet using an ethernet cable.

+# TODO

+- Make Raspberry Pi portable (powerbank with 2Amps)
+- Create some dummy login webpages & Edit DNS settings to point common domains like facebook.com, ... to my fake webpages (OR just use coovachilli & disable encryption?)
+- Have admin panel on hotspot where I can download a file with all the credentials

 # Reading material and sources
 https://raspberrypihq.com/how-to-turn-a-raspberry-pi-into-a-wifi-router/